 Looking for the best restaurants the V&A Waterfront has to offer?
 The Victoria and Alfred Waterfront is arguably one of the most popular locations in Cape Town for locals and tourists alike.

 With stunning mountain-ocean views, as well as the glamorous hotels, gorgeous cosmopolitan shops, and of course, some of the best restaurants in Cape Town, it’s no wonder the V&A Waterfront is such a hot spot for both locals and tourists.

 If you’re looking for delicious eateries with stunning views, the V&A Waterfront is the place to be!
-Whether you’re craving freshly caught seafood, Italian, Japanese, Italian or South African cuisine, you’ll find a stylish restaurant here.
+Whether you’re craving freshly caught seafood, Italian, Japanese, or South African cuisine, you’ll find a range of stylish restaurants in the waterfront.

 Once voted the “Best Seafood Restaurant” by the V&A Waterfront Restaurant Guide, Willoughby & Co is the go-to Japanese fusion kitchen in Cape Town.
 This stylish, ever-popular restaurant is undoubtedly one of the best sushi restaurants at the V&A Waterfront.

 With more than just good sushi on offer, tuck into a flash grilled salmon steak, crispy tempura dishes, hot and sweet soups, Asian salads and all of the delights of Japanese cuisine.